Kryptonite vs ABUS Bike Locks — Which One Is Harder to Beat

 Requirements to make a claim:

-- Lock must be registered within 15 days of purchase with proof of purchase
+- Lock registered within 15 days of purchase, with proof of purchase attached

-- Bike serial number must be registered at time of lock registration — not after the theft
+- Bike serial number registered at the time of lock registration — not after the theft happens

 - Police report required

-- You must submit a claim within 45 days of the theft
+- Claim submitted within 45 days of the theft

-- The lock must have been used correctly — through the frame and wheel, secured to a fixed object
+- Lock used correctly — through the frame and wheel, secured to a fixed object

-Real-world claim experiences vary.
-Online forums show a mixed picture — Kryptonite does pay claims, but the “used correctly” requirement is enforced.
-Several forum reports describe denied claims because the lock was only through a wheel, or because the bike wasn’t registered before the theft.
+Real-world claim experiences are mixed, apparently.
+Online forums show Kryptonite does pay claims — but the “used correctly” requirement gets enforced.
+Multiple forum reports describe denied claims because the lock was only through a wheel, or because the bike serial number wasn’t registered before the theft.
 The program works if you follow the rules exactly.
 Most people don’t read the rules exactly.
+I certainly didn’t.

 ABUS operates differently.
-ABUS does not offer a similar theft replacement program for their U-locks in the North American market.
-Instead, ABUS offers a manufacturer’s warranty against defects — two years on most locks — and their security rating system is designed to help you choose appropriate coverage through your renter’s or homeowner’s insurance.
-Some European markets have ABUS theft guarantees attached to specific premium products, but as of 2024, this isn’t consistently available in the US.
+ABUS does not offer a comparable theft replacement program for their U-locks in the North American market.
+Instead, they offer a standard manufacturer’s warranty against defects — two years on most locks — and their security rating system is built to help you choose appropriate coverage through renter’s or homeowner’s insurance.
+Some European markets have ABUS theft guarantees attached to specific premium products, but as of 2024, that’s not consistently available in the US.

-What this means practically: if the theft protection program matters to you — and it should, if you own a bike worth over $1,000 — Kryptonite’s program is a genuine financial differentiator.
-A $90 Evolution Series 4 registered properly gives you $1,500 in theft protection.
-That’s real value that ABUS doesn’t match at equivalent price points in North America.
+What this means practically: if the theft protection program matters to you — and it should, if your bike is worth over $1,000 — Kryptonite’s offer is a genuine financial differentiator.
+A properly registered $90 Evolution Series 4 gives you $1,500 in theft protection.
+That’s real value ABUS doesn’t match at equivalent price points in North America.
+That’s what makes Kryptonite endearing to us commuters who are always doing the mental math on risk versus cost.

-The lesson I learned the hard way: when my bike was stolen in 2020, I had an unregistered Kryptonite lock on it.
-I was not eligible for any reimbursement.
-The 15-day registration window is a real deadline, not a suggestion, and I missed it because I assumed I could register whenever I got around to it.
+When my bike was stolen outside that Metra station in 2020, I had an unregistered Kryptonite lock on it.
+No reimbursement, no recourse — nothing.
+The 15-day registration window is a real deadline, not a loose suggestion, and I missed it because I figured I’d get around to it eventually.
 Register the day you buy the lock.
 Photograph the serial number.
-File it somewhere you’ll find it.
+Put it somewhere you’ll actually find it later.

 Final take: ABUS builds the more technically impressive hardware at the premium tier and wins on portability across the board.
-Kryptonite’s theft protection program is a meaningful real-world advantage for commuters who follow the registration requirements.
-The smartest move for most city commuters — ABUS Granit Plus 640 paired with solid renter’s insurance that covers bike theft, or a properly registered Kryptonite Evolution if you want the brand’s own protection offer to back you up.
+Kryptonite’s theft protection program is a meaningful real-world advantage for commuters who actually follow the registration requirements.
+The smartest move for most city commuters — ABUS Granit Plus 640 paired with solid renter’s insurance that covers bike theft, or a properly registered Kryptonite Evolution if you want the brand’s own program backing you up.

 Stay in the loop